omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 Functionality to add:
 - increment instance number of times completed everytime a result is saved
         - possibly also add a instance completed date to instance file when result is saved?
+                - could then order workouts on user page by instance completed dates
 - ?only update base workout times counted and duration at midnight?
 - add click to hide/show scaling on workout detail and instance detail pages.
         - set default to hidden